-The Society is subject to legal claims that together total approximately \$600,000 plus unspecified amounts.
+The Society is subject to legal claims that together total approximately \$685,000 plus unspecified amounts.
 The Society has accrued a loss on legal disputes amounting to its most conservative estimate of potential damages based on its internal assessment and input from its independent legal advisors.
-No loss on legal disputes has been accrued for other claims as the potential outcome cannot be determined at this time.